TechnologyAdvice/fixd/README.md

 foo.fizz = 'bazz' // -> ERROR: Cannot assign to read only property
 ```

-_Note: While `Object.freeze` will prevent modifications, `use strict` must be applied to the document in order to throw error on attempted mutation._
+_Note: While `Object.freeze` will prevent modifications, `use strict` must be applied to the document in order to throw an error on attempted mutation._

 ## Creating New Instances